 GRIND (Geological Research through Integrated Neoproterozoic Drilling) is an interdisciplinary, international collaboration of researchers whose overarching goal is to create deep understanding of one of the most pivotal intervals in Earth history.
 We are supported by the International Continental Scientific Drilling Program (ICDP) and our aim is to acquire an archive of fresh drill core from key Neoproterozoic successions worldwide.
-The first phase of GRIND is focused on the Ediacaran-Cambrian Transition (GRIND-ECT) in Brazil, Namibia and China.
+The first phase of GRIND is focused on the Ediacaran-Cambrian Transition (GRIND-ECT) in Namibia, Brazil and China.

 Our guiding principle is the open exchange of information and ideas in an environment that provides scientists, especially early career researchers, the ability to do their work without concerns about competition.
 As such, scientists working within GRIND commit to: